dclause/hermes-five/roadmap.md

 - multi-protocol compatibility: use serial, wifi, etc. to communicate with a board
 - multi-board compatibility: control devices attached to arduino, raspberry, etc.
-- *to be clarified:* introduce a new layer between the board and devices ? (ex.
-PCA9685 for servo)
+- clarify the hardware layer (ex.
+Board/PCA9685/IOExpanders for devices)